Facebook rides into Tokyo Games with new skateboarding campaign

 The debut of the new campaign comes on the heels of Toyota’s decision to pull its spots that were slated to run on Japanese television during the Games and growing debate over the value of sponsorship for brands during this unprecedented and unpredictable time in history.
 Amid widespread public health concerns and growing controversy about even holding the event (with 83% of Japanese residents voicing their opposition), a growing number of brands are questioning whether their participation will be worthwhile.

-Even so, Facebook felt that the Games represented a good opportunity to reach and engage a valuable segment of its user base.
+Even so, Facebook felt that the Games represented a good brand marketing opportunity to reach and engage a valuable segment of its user base.
 Thom Glover Droga5’s group creative director, said in a statement: “With skateboarding making its debut at the Olympics, we wanted to highlight different skate communities around the globe who have used Facebook to pioneer amazing things, from a highly influential skate culture in a country where none existed before, to pushing the boundaries of what’s possible in skating, technically, creatively, imaginatively.”

 The campaign rolls out Monday, July 19 and will be activated with various cross-channel initiatives throughout the Games.
 The Tokyo Olympics opening ceremony will be held this Friday, July 23.